 For us, Vietnam is one of the world’s best countries for food.
 We’ve been to Vietnam several times now and Vietnamese cuisine always leaves us wanting for more.

 My most recent visit to Vietnam was a month-long stay in which I explored the country’s diverse cuisine from north to south.
 I ate my way through Sapa, Hanoi, Hue, Hoi An, Saigon, and the Mekong Delta with the goal of writing a Vietnamese food guide that showcased the best and most interesting dishes Vietnam had to offer.

 If you’re wondering what to eat in Vietnam, then this food guide will be very useful to you.
 It lists 45 of the most delicious Vietnamese dishes you can have throughout the country.
 In trying these dishes, I hope you fall in love with Vietnamese food as much as we have.

 This food guide tells you what to eat in Vietnam but if you’re looking for the best restaurants and street food stalls in key cities in Vietnam, then be sure to check out our Hanoi, Ho Chi Minh City (Saigon), Hue, and Hoi An food guides as well.
 Enjoy!

 Save This on Pinterest!

 WHAT IS TRADITIONAL VIETNAMESE FOOD?

 If I were to use one word to describe Vietnamese food, it would be “balance”.
-Balance is important in all types of cuisine but it seems to be of particular importance in Vietnamese food.
+Balance is important in all types of cuisine but it seems to be of particular importance in Vietnamese cuisine.